-We have discussed a sparsity-preserving two-sided projection-based reduced-order modelling approach for index-1 descriptor systems of the first-order form.
+We have discussed a sparsity-preserving two-sided projection-based reduced-order modelling approach for indexl descriptor systems of the first-order form.
 The Gramian based singular value decomposition and Krylov-based reduced-order modelling are coupled to achieve the reduced-order models.
 The conventional first-order LRCF-ADI and ISKA algorithms are modified to the sparse form keeping the structure of the target systems invariant.
 The proposed techniques are devoted to the Riccati-based feedback stabilization of the target systems.
 We have tested the validity of the proficiency of the derived approaches by implementing them to the power system models of the type unstable index-1 descriptor system in the first-order form.
-The robustness and feasibility are investigated by the computational time and the $\mathcal{H}2$ error norms of the reduced-order models corresponding to the target models.
+The robustness is investigated by \mathcal{H}2 error norms of the reduced-order models corresponding to the target models.